-The money in a 457(b) grows, tax-deferred, over time.
-When the participant retires and starts to take distributions from the 457(b), those distributions are taxed as regular income.
+The money in a 457(b) grows, tax-deferred over time.
+When the participant retires and starts to take distributions from their account, those distributions are taxed as regular income.
 A 457(b) is an example of a defined contribution plan.
-If you have access to a 457(b), you may also have access to a defined benefit pension plan.
+If you have access to one, you may also have access to a defined benefit pension plan.

 Similar to how IRAs and 401(k)s come in a Roth variation, you can get a Roth 457(b).
 This lets you save with after-tax dollars.
 To be clear, that means you won’t get a reduction on your taxable income now, but you will get the advantage of taking tax-free distributions when you hit retirement.
 Unlike a Roth IRA, which can be set up by any individual without the consent or participation of an employer, the Roth 457(b) requires employer sponsorship.

-Not everyone who has access to a 457(b) has access to a Roth 457(b).
-If you can’t save in a Roth 457(b) but you want to diversify your tax risk in retirement, you may consider opening a Roth IRA through a brokerage.
+Not everyone who has access to a 457(b) has access to a Roth version.
+If you can’t use a Roth account, but you want to diversify your tax risk in retirement, you may consider opening a Roth IRA through a brokerage.

 But what if your employer offers a 457(b) and another retirement plan?
-In that case, you can contribute to two plans simultaneously.
-That means you can double your retirement contributions.
+In that case, you can contribute to two plans simultaneously, doubling your retirement contributions in the process.

 When it comes to withdrawals, 457(b) plans have a big advantage over 403(b)s and 401(k)s.
 They do not come with early withdrawal penalties if you leave your job.
 So if you need to tap into your 457(b) contributions before you reach age 59.5 and you’ve left the job that provided you with the 457(b), don’t fret.